Miamiohlibs/MyGuide/README.md

 In `config/default.json` in the `viewConfigs` section there are settings for `techHelpLink` and `refHelpLink`.
 Use these to set the URL and text for links to technical help and reference help.
 If these are set, they will appear in the footer of the app.

+#### custom alert

+In the `/views/partials/` folder, you can create a file called `custom-alert.ejs` to display a dismissible custom alert at the top of the page.
+You can create this file by copying the `custom-alert-sample.ejs` file in that directory to `custom-alert.ejs` and modify the text to suit.

 ## Content Security Policy

 A Content Security Policy (CSP) is a computer security standard introduced to prevent cross-site scripting (XSS) attacks.
 MyGuide includes some basic CSP settings, but additional local permissions will likely be needed.
 In `config/default.json`, add to the server.csp settings to permit calls to specific servers for externally sourced scripts, stylesheets, images, etc. Here is an example of what those settings might look like: